 Rather, the Pax Romana was named as such because this time period was more peaceful simply in comparison to prior periods of the Roman Republic.

 Trade flourished with an increased focus on building roads and interconnecting the expanding empire.
-An emphasis was placed on the arts and culture, and the city of Rome experienced a sort of cultural renaissance.
-The Colosseum, Pantheon, and other famous landmarks such as Hadrian’s wall were built during this time period.
+The empire placed an emphasis on the arts and culture, and the city of Rome experienced a sort of cultural renaissance.
+Romans built the Colosseum, Pantheon, and other famous landmarks such as Hadrian’s wall during this time period.

 For Rome’s enemies, the Pax Romana was anything but peaceful.
 Campaigns were waged on all sides of the empire with the Roman Empire reaching its territorial extent during this period.